wxWidgets/Phoenix/etg/0-README.rst

 What is this stuff?
 -------------------

-This directory contains Extractror-Tweaker-Generator (ETG) scripts which are used to drive the process of converting the wxWidgets Doxygen XML files into the files that will be fed to the bindings generator tool (SIP).
+This directory contains Extractor-Tweaker-Generator (ETG) scripts which are used to drive the process of converting the wxWidgets Doxygen XML files into the files that will be fed to the bindings generator tool (SIP).